antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-16-scandinavian-in-sardinia.md

 </p>

 <p>
   <span lang="EN-US">Then summer came and the tea started to be served tepid.
 Ok, the first time I thought it was a mistake.
 Thinking that maybe the girl behind the bar was busy and had forgotten my tea for a while.
-And since I&#8217;m not a person who wants to complain (and indeed not being able to complain in a language I still don’t speak) – I ignored it and drank my tepid tea.
+And since I'm not a person who wants to complain (and indeed not being able to complain in a language I still don’t speak) – I ignored it and drank my tepid tea.
 Then the second time, I started to feel a tad annoyed.
 The third time, being served a teabag to steep in lukewarm water – so tepid that the teabag did not even give off its golden dark liquid.
 So one day I had a migraine!
 That was it, the drop that made the cup of tea issues flow over and a meltdown ensued!
 </p>

 <p>